routifyto/routify/README.md

 - **Cost control**: Routify can help you control costs by estimating the cost of each request and applying cost limits.
 - **Load balancing**: Routify can load balance requests across multiple providers.
 - **Failover**: Routify can automatically failover to a different provider if the primary provider is down.

+## Upcoming features

+- 🔲 Streaming response for chat completion
+- 🔲 Automatic and configurable retries
+- 🔲 Timeouts
+- 🔲 Filtering and sorting of logs

 ## Test with Routify cloud